a-la/import/README.md

       }
     }
     ```
-- `esCheck` option is used to always enforce the `if (mod.__esModule)` check -- by default, this is switched off for local imports, but is added when requiring external packages to make it compatible with _Babel_ and _TypeScript_.
+- The _esCheck_ option is used to always enforce the `if (mod.__esModule)` check &mdash; by default, this check is switched off for local imports, but is added when requiring external packages to make it compatible with _Babel_ and _TypeScript_.
     ```json5
     {
       "env": {